wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.1.1 =
+Update if you're experiencing problems with the current version.
+New feature for Premium: import Ziplist recipes.

 = 2.1.0 =
 A few fixes and improvements for the free version.
 Major update for WP Ultimate Recipe Premium.